 1989: Do The Right Thing (HMs: The Seventh Continent, Heathers, Dekalog)

 A noticeable thinning of the field of really great films from previous decades.
 It does occur to me, however, that the 'great film' concept probably doesn't show '80s film to its best advantage.
-For example, 1987 is probably the greatest movie year in my lifetime for sheer entertainment value: Robocop, Untouchables, La Bamba, Dirty Dancing, Princess Bride, Fatal Attraction, Moonstruck, Broadcast News, Wall Street, Predator, Evil Dead 2, Planes Trains and Automobiles, Radio Days, No Way Out, Near Dark, Year My Voice Broke, Lost Boys, Full Metal Jacket, House of Games, Lethal Weapon are all good-to-very-good but in no way 'breakthrough' or 'game-changing' films.
+For example, 1987 is probably the greatest movie year in my lifetime for sheer entertainment value: (in addition to those already listed) Robocop, La Bamba, Dirty Dancing, Princess Bride, Fatal Attraction, Moonstruck, Wall Street, Predator, Evil Dead 2, Planes Trains and Automobiles, Radio Days, No Way Out, Near Dark, Lost Boys, House of Games, Lethal Weapon are all good-to-very-good but in no way 'breakthrough' or 'game-changing' films.
 They collectively attracted incredibly diverse crowds, and most have had long afterlives on vhs/dvd/tv.
 They're almost enough to make you think that great-ness per se is over-rated in a popular art-form....

-1991: My Own Private Idaho (HMs: Delicatessen, Barton Fink, Silence of the Lambs)
+1991: My Own Private Idaho (HMs: Les Amants du Pont Neuf, Delicatessen, Barton Fink, Silence of the Lambs)

 1992: Unforgiven (HMs: The Player, The Crying Game, Husbands and Wives, Glengarry Glen Ross, One False Move, Reservoir Dogs) A very macho year that set the tone for the next few years!

-1993: Naked (HMs: Groundhog Day, Short Cuts, Schindler's List, The Wrong Trousers)
+1993: Naked (HMs: Groundhog Day, Short Cuts, Schindler's List, Blue, The Wrong Trousers, Dazed and Confused)

 1995: Safe (HMs: Welcome to the Dollhouse, Heat, Toy Story, Se7en, Dead Man, To Die For, Angels and Insects, La Haine)